 When we 'read' a book, a lecture, a situation, or a face, are we doing the same thing?
 How much do these activities have in common?
 What do we mean when we say that someone has gone to university to 'read' English literature?
 This mini-lecture looks at the very various activities encompassed by the verb 'to read', and explores what it means to learn how to read.

-Your application is made directly to New College of the Humanities, in addition to your five UCAS choices.
+You can apply directly to New College of the Humanities now, in addition to your five UCAS choices, to start your degree this September.
 Your first step is to complete and submit our application form online.

 Our Admissions Advisers are happy to talk to you informally before you apply.
 This is not part of the selection process, so feel free to call +44 (0) 207 637 4550 for a chat or email info@NCHum.org with any questions.